hasanmoudud/geocompr/main.md

 ```

 This is of course a very simple example.
-Still, it shows how we can use GDAL via the command-line from within R, and nothing stops you from using much more advanced GDAL utilities.
+Still, it shows how we can use GDAL via the command-line from within R, and nothing stops you from using much more advanced GDAL/OGR utilities.
+In fact, **sf** links among others to GDAL.
+Instead of using the command-line interface, **sf**

+(c)lean Rcpp interface to external dependencies GDAL/GEOS/Proj.4

 GDAL also supports SQL queries.
 But like R, GDAL is not a (spatial) database management system.
 However, one can easily access, modify and create data stored in databases from within R (see next subsection).

-### PostGIS as an example for spatial databases
+### PostGIS as a spatial database example

-The most important open-source spatial database is probably PostGIS, which is the spatial extension of PostgreSQL [@obe_postgis_2015].^[SQlite and its spatial extension Spatialite is certainly also important but implicitly we have already presented this approach since GRASS is using SQlite in the background.]
+The most important open-source spatial database is probably PostGIS, which is the spatial extension of PostgreSQL [@obe_postgis_2015].^[SQlLite and its spatial extension SpatiaLite are certainly also important but implicitly we have already presented this approach since GRASS is using SQLite in the background.]
 PostGIS is a relational spatial database management system supporting multi-user access and topology.
 Spatial databases allow to store spatial and non-spatial data in a structured way (as opposed to loose collections of data somewhere stored on disk) and to relate tables (entities) to each other via unique identifiers (primary and foreign keys) and space (think for instance of a spatial join).
 Databases are especially useful if your data becomes big which tends to be the case quite quickly with geographic data.